Amit008/Docker-Container-Ansible-Tower/README.md

 Centos is now providing Centos 7 image with Systemd which can be downloaded from docker hub

-This is not offical Docker image from Ansible and this just for learning purpose how we can build Ansible Tower Container.
+This is not a offical Docker container from Ansible and this is only meant for learning purpose how we can build Ansible Tower Container using docker.